I lost my tickets or did not receive them in the mail, what can I do?

 Can I get something to eat nearby?

-For concerts at the Tivoli Theatre or Memorial Auditorium, there are concessions available in the lobby.
+For concerts at the Memorial Auditorium, there are concessions available in the lobby.
 There are also many restaurants and shops only a few blocks away!
 Head to the Starbucks in the lobby of the Sheraton Read House, Community Pie (a favorite of many CSO musicians), or Big River Grille.
 After the concert, head over to City Café or Porters Steakhouse where CSO musicians and Guest Artists might be eating after the concert.

 The Volkswagen Conference Center occasionally has a small concession stand that serves snacks and drinks, which may be taken in the hall.